Elena-BLZ/memes/README.md

-# memes
+### memes

-just 3 memes for true positive lab
+Gallery of 3 memes for True Positive Lab

+with sass, webpack and 3D animation

+# by Elena Blazhenskikh